Community Threads Exhibition Runs August 10 - September 14, 2025

 Celebrating the Opening Reception on August 14th, 2025 at the Kirschner Family Community Art Gallery in MacDonald Island Park

-It was an incredible feeling watching people interact with these pieces, using the black light flashlights to discover all the hidden glow-in-the-dark details.
+It was an incredible watching people interact with these pieces, using the black light flashlights to discover all the hidden glow-in-the-dark details.
 It was also a pleasure to visit and meet other local artists and view their work — we have such incredibly talented people in our community.
 I encourage you to stop by and check them all out!
 There are some stunning pieces.

 Big thanks to Michelle from ACWB/MIP for putting this together and giving us a place to share our art with the community.